-EEoA encourages public procurement officials to carefully consider the impact on vendor proposals of announced priorities-that is, desired criteria, characteristics, or attributes for solicited quantities of products, services, or projects (e.g., computer systems, vehicles, weapon systems, logistics packages, and buildings)-including the impact of anticipated future budgets.
-In response to government priorities-evaluation criteria, quantities, and funding-competing vendors, with different input costs and production functions, maximize their production offers (i.e., bid proposals) that consist of bundles of non-price characteristics or attributes.
+EEoA encourages public procurement officials to carefully consider the impact on vendor proposals of announced priorities (i.e., desired criteria, characteristics, or attributes for solicited quantities of products, services, or projects, such as computer systems, vehicles, weapon systems, logistics packages, and buildings).
+Officials should also consider the impact of anticipated future budgets.
+In response to government-issued priorities-evaluation criteria, quantities, and funding-competing vendors, with different input costs and technologies (described using "engineering production functions")2 maximize their production offers-bid proposals that consist of bundles of non-price characteristics or attributes.

 EEoA models public procurement official decisions in two stages.
-In the first stage, along with the requirement (quantity demanded) and funding guidance, the procurement official reveals desired evaluation criteria (characteristics or attributes) of the product or service (but not the relative importance/weights).
-Given this information, competing vendors engage in constrained optimizations based on their respective production technologies and input costs to generate proposals that match anticipated future funding.
-Since input costs and production functions vary among vendors, they play a critical role in their bid proposals.
-Bids consist of bundles of non-price characteristics or attributes embedded in each identical unit offered by a particular vendor.
-In the second stage, the procurement official ranks competing vendors according to the government's utility function over the evaluation criteria (see Figure 1).2
+In the first stage, along with the requirement (quantity demanded), and funding guidance, the procurement official reveals desired evaluation criteria (characteristics or attributes) of the product or service (but not the relative importance/weights).
+Given this information, competing vendors engage in constrained optimizations based on their respective production technologies ("engineering production functions"), and input costs, to generate proposals that match anticipated future funding.
+Since input costs and production functions vary among vendors, they play a critical role in their bid proposals-interpreted as bundles of non-price characteristics or attributes embedded in each identical unit offered by a particular vendor.
+In the second stage, the